lucdadukey/BasicPlatformerTutorial/README.md

 ---
 ## Finished
-Thankyou for taking the time to read through this tutorial!\
+Thank you for taking the time to read through this tutorial!\
 If you enjoyed this tutorial please give me an **upvote**!

 by lucdadukey